John Cournos: Anti-communism

 In the aftermath of the October Revolution Cournos was involved with a London-based anti-Communist organisation, the Russian Liberation Committee.
-On its behalf, he wrote in 1919 a propaganda pamphlet, London under the Bolsheviks: A Londoner's Dream on Returning from Petrograd, based largely on what he saw during his 1917–1918 visit to Aleksey Remizov in Petrograd, whose Chasy he was then translating as The Clock.
-It closely follows the early events of the Bolshevik seizure of power in Russia, and it was set in Britain to better enable the British audience to imagine what it was like.
-Sinclair Lewis used the same device to imagine a Fascist takeover in the United States in his 1935 work It Can't Happen Here.
+On its behalf, he wrote in 1919 a propaganda pamphlet, London under the Bolsheviks: A Londoner's Dream on Returning from Petrograd, based largely on what he saw during his 1917–1918 visit to Aleksey Remizov, whose Chasy he was then translating as The Clock.
+It closely parallels the early events of the Bolshevik seizure of power in Russia, but with a British setting.

-In Cournos's lurid but humorous future history, a British revolutionary regime introduces a new currency named "The MacDonald" for Ramsay MacDonald, who is, however, soon shoved aside by the Bolshevik leaders "MacLenin" and "Trotsman" (obvious satires of Lenin and Trotsky).
-A counter-revolutionary drive by General Haig is defeated at St Albans, and the Bolsheviks start rounding up their former allies.
-Lloyd George is imprisoned in the Tower of London.
-H.G.
-Wells, too, is imprisoned by the Bolsheviks, despite his left-leaning book Love and Mr Lewisham.
-London is portrayed as plagued by poverty, with black market cigarettes and broken lifts, and the narrator wanders round the Strand exclaiming at the filth of the streets, the idlers and the jealous envy towards his new boots.

 Death

 Cournos died in New York City.